 The cuts include flights to Beijing, Shanghai, Guangzhou, Shenzhen, Chengdu, Xiamen and Chongqing, some of which are flown by regional arm SilkAir.
 Its budget carrier Scoot is also cutting back on flights to China.

-Chicago-based United announced cancellations, saying last flights out of mainland China will be February 5, running through March 28.
+Chicago-based United announced cancellations, saying its last flights out of mainland China would be Feb.
+5, running through March 28.

-Vietnam's Vietjet will suspend all flights to and from China from February 1, the company said on January 31.
-Vietnam Airlines will suspend some flights to China.
+Vietnam's Vietjet will suspend all flights to and from China from Feb.
+1, the company said on Jan.
+31.

-Vietnam Airlines will suspend its flights to destinations in China next week over coronavirus concerns, the company said on Friday.
+Vietnam Airlines HVN.HM will suspend its flights to destinations in China next week over coronavirus concerns, the company said Jan 31.